Last updated: May 4, 2026

 Step 1: Complete Cosmetology Education

-Alabama requires 1,500 clock hours of cosmetology education at an ABOC-approved school, or 3,000 hours as an apprentice under a licensed cosmetologist.
+Alabama requires 1,500 clock hours of cosmetology education at an ABOC-approved school, or 3,000 hours of apprenticeship under a licensed Alabama cosmetologist.
+The Alabama Interactive Schools and Courses database on the ABOC website lists currently approved programs.

-- Minimum education: 10th grade or GED equivalent
+- Minimum education: Completion of 10th grade or equivalent, or a high school diploma or GED

-- Program duration: Typically 9-18 months (full-time) for cosmetology school
+- Program duration: Typically 9-18 months for full-time cosmetology school enrollment; longer for part-time

-- Curriculum: Hair cutting, coloring, chemical treatments, nail care, skin care, sanitation, salon management, Alabama law
+- Curriculum: Cutting, coloring, chemical processing, nail care, skin care, sanitation, salon management, and Alabama cosmetology law

 |---|---|---|

-After passing both exams, apply for your personal cosmetology license:
+After passing both exams, apply to ABOC for your personal license:

 - Renewal: $100 every 2 years